hikarunukui/hikarunukui.github.io/README.md

 - Waseda University M.A.
 - Sophia University B.A.

-## Working paper
-- Deep Cultural Roots of Radical Right Support: Evidence from Switzerland
-- Activating the Environmental Norms: The Effect of Electing a Female Candidate on Agricultural Practices of Farmers

 ## Publication
 - Nukui, Hikaru, Hirofumi Miwa, and Yoshikuni Ono.
 (2025) "[Preferences for Female Successors: Evidence from a Survey Experiment among Japanese Local Politicians.](https://www.sciencedirect.com/science/article/pii/S0261379425000629)" *Electoral Studies* 96: 102956.
   <details>